 This is a phrase I’m used to hearing when I take on a new client.
-As a school-based therapist at Booker Elementary, students who receive a referral for my services often feel singled out, judged, different or just plain ‘weird’.
+As a school-based therapist at a Sarasota County elementary school, students who receive a referral for my services often feel singled out, judged, different or just plain ‘weird’.

 This is a result of the stigmatization surrounding mental health.
 Stigmas sometimes impact a child’s ability to engage in sessions, due to the fear of being judged or the feeling that something is wrong with them.
 As a community, we can help curb those feelings by learning and accepting that mental health exists.
 Teachers, parents and community members can educate themselves about children’s mental health and the importance of treatment to provide healthy emotional wellness.

 Healthy emotional wellness allows us to connect with our feelings and learn healthy ways to communicate them.
 This approach cultivates emotional awareness, increased self-esteem, academic improvement and better relationships – something every one of us would benefit from!

 Most stigmas are centered on a lack of understanding about children’s mental health issues like anger/impulsivity, attention deficient/hyperactive disorder (ADHD), attachment disorders and trauma.
 Learning to distinguish between mental health and normal child development skills is the key to overcoming them.

 As a community, we are already working to combat stigmatization.
 Sarasota County Schools and Manatee County Schools have contracted school-based therapists in their elementary schools; the presence of therapy in a school setting has allowed and promoted open conversations about children’s mental health among students, teachers and parents.
 The initiative has sparked an interest in learning and implementing healthy, appropriate ways to nurture children’s mental health.